joesecurity/Joe-Sandbox-Bro/README.md

 # Alerts for malicious files

-If the script is working properly, you should now setup an alert to get notificed if Joe Sandbox detect a file as malicious.
+If the script is working properly, you should now setup an alert to get notified if Joe Sandbox detect a file as malicious.
 For this, open the alerts page in the web interface of Joe Sandbox and add a new alert.
 Set the `XPath` field to

     /analysis/signaturedetections/strategy[@name='empiric']/detection[text()='MAL']